Still Working For Allah

 Other than that, working for Allah means being scrupulously honest in one’s dealings with others in both word and deed.

-Working for Allah also is being a good parent, child, sibling, relative, neighbour, worker, supervisor, friend and human being.
+Working for Allah also is being a good parent, child, sibling, relative, neighbor, worker, supervisor, friend and human being.

 Working for Allah is the care you show, the pain you suffer, the trouble you go through and the effort you undertake to help individuals to grow and change so that they will be able to recognize their true owner and master and will want to come forward and work for him.